Octachron/codept/README.md

   signatures

-All options available in `ocamlfind ocamldep` are also available for `codept`, in particular:
+All options available with `ocamlfind ocamldep` are also available for `codept`, in particular:

   * `-pkg <module_name>` or `package <module_name> ` is equivalent to
    `-L $(ocamlfind query module_name)`